aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/clippingxps/_index.md

 ## Prerequisites

 - Visual Studio installed on your machine.
 - Aspose.Page for .NET library added to your project.
-You can download it [here](https://releases.aspose.com/page/net/).
+You can download it from the **Aspose.Page for .NET download page**.
 - Basic knowledge of C# programming language.

 ## How to Clip XPS?